 Tsuga canadensis ‘Little Granny’

-Little Granny is a slow-growing, dwarf plant that originated as a witches’ broom on a tree at Dorothy (granddaughter of the founders) and Dick Mann’s house in Granville, Ohio.
+Little Granny is a slow-growing, dwarf evergren that originated as a witches’ broom on a hemlock tree at Dorothy (granddaughter of the founders) and Dick Mann’s house in Granville, Ohio.
 Its ultimate size is unknown but it most likely will not exceed 3’ tall and wide.
 It is best planted in shade to part shade in rich, moist, well-drained soil.
 Hardy in USDA Zone 5.
 Species native to e.
 North America.
 Name published in ACS Journal, Vol. 24, No. 3 – Summer 2007.

 Pinus virginiana ‘Bernie’